 /assets.
 If the condition finds them, the URLs should be cached.
 If the condition doesn't find them, the URLs are explicitly not cached by the apply if statement shown above.

 Click the Activate button to deploy your configuration changes.

 Caching action descriptions

 You can use actions to tell Fastly what to do with cached objects and what to do with additional cache configurations as a result.
 The following actions are available:

-- Deliver - Delivers the object to the client.
+- Deliver - Deliver the object to the client.
 Usually returned from

-- Pass - Passes the request and subsequent response to and from the origin server.
-It won't be cached.
-Pass can be returned from
+- Pass - Pass the request and subsequent response to and from the origin server without caching the object.
+Usually returned from

-- Restart - Restarts processing of the request.
+- Restart - Restart the request processing for the object.
 You can restart the processing of the whole transaction.
 Changes to the

 reqobject are retained.